aman-adhav/SmartSkin/READme.md

 Plot 2 : X, Y coordinate location
 In order to generate graph of the X, Y coordinate, the values computed from the trilateration algorithm are then converted to data points that needs to be graphed.

-For a copy of the entire Documentation, please contact me through [email](amanadhav@gmail.com).
+For a copy of the entire Documentation, please contact me through [email](amanadhav@gmail.com) or visit [BASEF](http://basef.ca/2017StudentAwardsIndex).